Upper Deck Company

-Company history
+History

 On December 23, 1988, Upper Deck was granted a license by Major League Baseball to produce baseball cards, and just two months later, on February 23, 1989, delivered its first two cases of baseball cards to George Moore of Tulsa's Baseball Card Store in Tulsa, Oklahoma.
 Its inaugural 1989 set stood out from other trading cards with its glossy fronts on heavy-duty cardboard (thicker than other card stocks), with an additional color photo on the back of each card and a counterfeit-proof tiny hologram marking.
 Upper Deck sold out its baseball cards midway through this inaugural year, then pre-sold its entire 1990 baseball stock before the year began.

 The 1990 set included the industry's first randomly inserted personally autographed and numbered cards of sports stars.
 All Upper Deck brands bear an exclusive trademark hologram, and Upper Deck was named "Card Set of the Year" every year from 1989 to 2004.

 Paul Sumner created the Upper Deck concept in 1987.
 He worked in printing sales and came up with the idea for a premium card.
 When he heard about card counterfeiting, he realized that he knew a way to protect cards.
 He had studied holograms in college and had used them in printing his company's brochures.
 He hired Robert Young Pelton to design and produce a prototype.
 Pelton designed and produced the cards for Upper Decks first three-year rise.
 Pelton's agencies, Pelton & Associates and Digital Artists, were replaced by Chiat/Day.
 Paul Sumner resigned with the understanding that he would be known as the "Co-Founder of Upper Deck," something that the company's owner and CEO, Richard McWilliam, recognized until McWilliam's death in 2013.

 On March 20, 1990, Upper Deck received licenses from the National Hockey League and the National Hockey League Players' Association to produce hockey cards.
 The company also obtained licenses from the National Football League and the National Basketball Association in 1990, making Upper Deck the first trading card company in 10 years to be licensed by all four leagues.
 Upper Deck quickly rivaled Topps, which had been considered the standard, and other competitors, such as Fleer, Donruss, and Score.
 By 1991, the company built a 250000 sqft plant of brown marble and black glass on a hilltop 30 mi north of San Diego.